Kardashian Diet Secrets: Khloe Gives Up Dairy, Kourtney Does 100 Squats A Day

 Now you know how to get in shape this new year thanks to Khloe and Kourtney Kardashian.

-[Featured image by Slaven Vlasic/Getty Images]
+[Featured Image by Slaven Vlasic/Getty Images]